alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 After our `ZStream` practice above, we might first write something like this:

+> who's dirtyStream?
+Feel free to add the entire context here.

 ```scala
   // Bad code!
   val program: ZIO[Any, Throwable, ExitCode] = for {